happypandax/happypandax/docs/source/usage.rst

 Setting up
 -------------------------------------

-A good idea before starting HPX is to go through the available settings that configure how HPX should be running.
+Before starting HPX it is recommended to go through all the available settings that configure how HPX should be running.
 You can see the available settings :ref:`here <Settings>`.

-To use these settings, you create a file named ``config.yaml`` in the root directory of HPX.
+To use these settings, you create a configuration file named ``config.yaml`` in the root directory of HPX.

-You can create an example file with all settings listed if you run this command: ``./happypandax --gen-config`` or ``python3 run.py --gen-config`` if you're running from source.
+You can generate an example configuration file with all settings listed with their default values if you run this command: ``./happypandax --gen-config``.

 .. note::
-    On a MacOS HPX installation, the root HPX folder is inside the bundle at ``HappyPanda X.app/Contents/MacOS/``.
+    - On a MacOS HPX installation, the root HPX folder is inside the bundle at ``HappyPanda X.app/Contents/MacOS/``.

-    On Windows the executable is named ``happypandax.exe`` (with ``.exe`` suffix).
+    - On Windows the executable is named ``happypandax.exe`` (with ``.exe`` suffix).

 Most of these settings can also be configured from a HPX client.

 Starting
 -------------------------------------

-There exists two ways of starting up HPX.

-If you're running from source you start HPX either through ``run.py`` or ``gui.py``.

-If from installation, there are the two executables named ``happypandax`` and ``happypandax_gui``.
+You can start up HPX in two ways with the executables named ``happypandax`` and ``happypandax_gui``.

-The `gui.py` or `happypandax_gui` is just a GUI wrapper around ``run.py`` or ``happypandax`` to provide a user-friendly way of starting HPX.
+The ``happypandax_gui`` executable is mostly just a GUI wrapper around ``happypandax`` to provide a user-friendly way of starting HPX.

-Before starting, you can see the available arguments by supplying the ``--help`` argument on the commandline/terminal: ``python3 ./run.py --help`` or ``./happypandax --help``.
+Before starting, you can also see the available command-line arguments by supplying the ``--help`` argument to the ``happypandax`` executable on the cmd/terminal: ``./happypandax --help``.
-You can also refer to :ref:`Command-Line Arguments`.
+You could also refer to :ref:`Command-Line Arguments`.

-To start the server (and the webclient) you just run: ``python3 ./run.py`` or doubleclick on the executable ``happypandax``.
+To start the server (and the webclient with it) you just start one of the two executables.
-You can also instead start the GUI wrapper and it should be self-explanatory how to start the server from there.

 .. note::
-    On a MacOS HPX installation, the app bundle is set to run ``happypandax_gui`` on launch.
+    On a MacOS HPX installation, the app bundle is set to invoke ``happypandax_gui`` on launch.

 Migrating from HappyPanda
 -------------------------------------

-In the HPX root folder, you can find a commandline tool named ``HPtoHPX`` to help convert your HP database.
+In the HPX root folder, you can find a command-line tool named ``HPtoHPX`` to help convert your HP database.
-See available arguments by supplying the ``--help`` argument: ``./HPtoHPX --help``.
+See available arguments by supplying the ``--help`` argument to the executable: ``./HPtoHPX --help``.

 Convert your HP database like this: ``./HPtoHPX "path/to/old/file.db" "data/happypanda.db"``

-Alternatively, you can also use the GUI wrapper ``happypandax_gui``, which provides an user-friendly way of doing it.
+Alternatively, you can also use the GUI wrapper ``happypandax_gui`` which provides a user-friendly way of doing it.

 Using
 -------------------------------------

-If you started HPX, you can start using HPX right away by opening up your browser and going to ``localhost:7008`` *(replace ``7008`` with whatever port you chose the webclient server to listen on)*
+After starting HPX you can start using it right away by opening up your browser and going to ``localhost:7008`` *(replace ``7008`` with whatever port you chose the webclient server to listen on)*

 What else you could do is look for another client to use HPX with.
 They can come in all forms (mobile apps, pc software, etc.) as long as someone builds it.